Nway-Yadanar/MediPorta/README.md

-# MediRoute — GeoAI Medical Support
+# MediPorta — GeoAI Medical Support

 **Reactive supply systems wait for clinics to call for resupply.
 The clinics in worst condition — behind cut roads, rivers, or communication blackouts — can't